 Animal Transports in the EU

-In the EU alone, around 3.8 million animals are transported every day.
+In the EU alone, around 3.8 million animals are transported over long distances every day (> 8 hours).
 That is 1.4 billion animals a year.
 In the transport business, as in all branches of industry, money is at stake.
 Animals are transported where the highest profits are expected.
 All too often these transports take place under cruel conditions.
 The longer the transport lasts, the more the animals suffer.

 Why are Animals Transported at all?

 In 'livestock farming', as in all branches of industry, money is at stake.
 Animals are transported to wherever the highest profits are expected.
 In the agricultural industry, work stages are separated: breeding, keeping and fattening are concentrated where feed and labor costs are low.

 Many EU states do not cover their national demand for 'slaughter' animals from their own 'production' and therefore import animals from other EU states.
 These in turn look for buyers for their 'overproduction'.

 An example: male calves are regarded as superfluous 'by-products' of the dairy industry and are transported at the age of just two weeks to those EU countries where fattening is cheapest.